Florajenner/sustainable-life/README.md

 Typography
 ----------

-The font 'Quattrocento Sans,' used for all headings and subheadings, is sans-serif with clean lines, generating a minimalist and modern look for the website.
-The choice for this easy-to-read font enhances the readability and clarity for every paragraph text in 'Quattrocento.'
+The font 'Quattrocento Sans' used for all headings and subheadings, is sans-serif with clean lines, generating a minimalist and modern look for the website.
+The font choice for paragraphs is 'Quattrocento'.
+This easy-to-read font ensures readability and clarity.

 Imagery
 -------